nik-1207/key-logger/README.md

 you have to convert this file to .exe file for windows  and make it autorun for completely spying  a persons keyboard.
 Just you have to change email id's and path to keylogger generated text file.
 This will send the keylogger generated text file to the recivers email id .
+## pynput
+do not forget to install pynput package available on https://pypi.org/project/pynput/
 ## How to convert python file to .exe
 1.run your python setup
 2.click modify tjen click checkbox pip